PerMalmberg/du-yfs/Manual.md

 * Detect a floor, and if detected it shuts down.

 The requirements for linking are the same as for when running on a controller.

-## Troubleshooting

-This is a collection of random questions and answer that, even though they may have answers elsewhere in the manual

 ## Thanks